Outreach & Education

 OKLAHOMA ENVIRONMENT EDUCATIONAL GAME

 One of the major requests we have received from teachers at our workshops was tools to effectively teach about energy, climate change, water conservation, biodiversity, and other environmental issues.
 This led myself and my collaborator Joseph Frederickson to apply for a Creativity in Motion Grant through the OU College of Arts and Science to develop a free educational game aimed at exploring the intersection of these issues.
-We are currently developing the game and aim to roll a beta version out in 2017.
+We are currently developing the game and aim to roll a beta version out in mid 2018.

 If you've been to one of our workshops here are some of the resources I've used.
 If you haven't, feel free to use them anyway!